-Several weeks prior to the field study a new finance councilor was appointed by the district chief.
-The former councilor was reportedly relieved of his duties because of his involvement in misappropriating funds.
-After the district chief ordered his removal, the village council and elders met to choose his successor.
-They named the head of the village National Revolutionary Movement, but when the district chief found this individual had been with the Viet Minh, he disapproved the appointment and selected a villager who had no experience, desire, or qualification for the position.
-The council members and some of the villagers had misgivings about the final appointment but the district chief claimed that loyalty was the major consideration when making such appointments.
+c.
+The Finance Councillor.
+Several weeks prior to the field study a new finance councillor was appointed by the district chief.
+The former councillor was reportedly relieved of his duties because of his involvement in misappropriating funds.
+After the district chief ordered his removal, the village council and elders met to choose a successor to the post.
+They named the head of the village National Revolutionary Movement, but when the district chief found that this individual had been with the Viet Minh, he disapproved the appointment and selected a villager who had no experience, desire, or qualification for the position.
+The council members and some of the villagers had misgivings about the final appointment but the district chief claimed that loyalty was the major consideration.